swordcube/friday-again-garfie-baby/README.md

 replace `<platform>` with whatever OS you're running on, such as `windows`, `mac`, `linux`, etc

+note that you may have to update lime along with the other haxelibs installed earlier sometimes, which means you might have to do this step again when you update your haxelibs!

+if ***absolutely nothing*** happens when running the command, it's just because there's nothing to recompile yet!

 ### **step 4:** actually compiling the thing
 if you wanna compile a build WITHOUT the assets in it, instead pointing to the source assets folder (for quicker testing):